 “They donated all of their proceeds from the event directly to Zoe,” said Mira Edwards.
 “We’ve had a lot of sellers donate their proceeds to Zoe.
 It was extraordinary.”

-The best news of all is that Zoe wasn’t able to attend – because she had finally reached the weight needed for the transplant, and had received a new kidney just days before Sunday’s meeting at Dobson’s.
+The best news of all was that Zoe wasn’t able to attend – because she had finally reached the weight needed for the transplant, and had received a new kidney just days before Sunday’s meeting at Dobson’s.

 “We were able to confront them, so I was able to see the crowd,” Edwards said.